Bahrain Business Travel Guide

 Visa Requirements

 Visas are required, except for citizens of Arabian Gulf Cooperation Council States that include Kuwait, Oman, Qatar, Saudi Arabia and the UAE.
 Visitors from the UK, EU, Canada, USA, Australian, New Zealand, Japan and Hong Kong can obtain a visa on arrival.
 If travelling to other countries in the region it is advisable to come with the correct visas before arriving.
-Visa requirements are subject to change with changes in requirements and rules for further information please see: Bahrain Visa Requirements
+Visa requirements are subject to change with changes in requirements and rules for further information please see: Bahrain Embassy UK

 Business Customs and Etiquette